crazytruth/incendiary/docs/source/incendiary/configs.rst

 :code:`INCENDIARY_XRAY_ENABLED`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To turn tracing on or off.
-However, note that even if this is :code:`False`, but receives a request from with tracing sampled, the request for that request is still sampled.
+Note however, that even if this is :code:`False`, but receives a request with tracing sampled headers, the request is still sampled.
-It is recommended that, even if you don't need tracing, you should still install and initialize Incendiary so the request can at least be traced.
+It is recommended, even if you don't need tracing, you should still install and initialize Incendiary so the request can at least be traced.